El Diente – South Slopes

 How do you describe beauty like this?
 As the sun set, we saw alpine glow on El Diente (left of center) and most of the route we’d climb the next morning.
 The waterfall wove in and out of the high ground.

 The next morning we arose at 4 am and were on the trail in the dark (really dark, only a thin crescent of moon) by 4:45 am.
 Our first goal was to get to what we thought was a split in the trail, going left for El Diente and right would be for Mt.
 Wilson.
-Well, here’s a tip – there is no clear split!
+Well, here’s a tip – it is hard to see in the dark!

-For the first 1500’ we hiked up on a good path in rocks until reaching a somewhat level meadow with some grass.
-There on the left the route to El Diente begins whereas the path we had been on heads off right to Mt.
+For the first 1500’ we hiked up on a good path in rocks until reaching a somewhat level place with two cairns on your right.
+Take the left the trail to El Diente begins whereas the path we had been on heads off almost straight (blue) Mt.
 Wilson.
 In the dark it’s easy to miss the left, and we did!

 Here is our whole climb, tracked with my DeLorme GPS.
 Note our wide swing, we mistakenly climbed 300’ towards Mt.
 Wilson in the dark.